Tannakian duality over Dedekind rings and applications: Coalgebra homomorphisms

 Hence $c=\sum_i \pi\varepsilon(a_i)b_i\in \pi L'$.
 That is $C\subset \pi L'$, consequently $\pi L\cap L'=\pi L'$.
 The last equation holds for any $\pi\in R$, it follows that $L/ L' $ is torsion free over $R$, hence flat, as $R$ is a Dedekind ring. \end{proof}

+\begin{remarks} The proof of Proposition \ref{hom_inj} is based on the fact that, when $R$ is a field, the map $\coend (\omega | \langle X \rangle)\to L$ is injective.
+The reader is referred to \cite[Thm~6.4.4]{Sza} for the detailed proof of this fact or to \cite[Lem~1.2]{phh_2016.jaa} for a short proof.
+In Saavedra's proof of this fact \cite[II.2.6.2.1]{SR72}, the proof of implication d) $\Rightarrow$ a) is incomplete. \end{remarks}

 We now express the local finiteness in terms of Tannakian duality.
-First we have the following characterization of finite coalgebras.
-For an object $X$ in an abelian category $\mathcal C$, let $\langle X\rangle$ denote the full subcategory of $\mathcal C$ consisting of subquotients of direct sums of copies of $X$.

-\begin{proposition} Let $L$ be a flat coalgebra over a Dedekind ring $R$.
-Then $L$ is finite over $R$ if and only if $\comodf(L)$ has a projective generator. \end{proposition} \begin{proof} Assume that $L$ is finite.
-Then $L$ is projective over $R$ and there is an equivalence between $\comod(L)$ and $\mod(L^\vee)$, where $L^\vee$ is the dual $R$-module to $L$, and hence is an $R$-algebra: for any $L$-comodule $M$ with coaction $\delta$, $L^\vee$ acts on $M$ as follows:
+First we have the following characterization of finite coalgebras. \begin{proposition} Let $L$ be a flat coalgebra over a Dedekind ring $R$.
+Then $L$ is finite over $R$ if and only if $\comodf(L)$ has a projective generator which is $R$-projective. \end{proposition} \begin{proof} Assume that $L$ is finite.
+Then $L$ is projective over $R$ and there is an equivalence between $\comod(L)$ and $\mod(L^\vee)$, where $L^\vee$ is the dual $R$-module to $L$.
+Now $L^\vee$ is a projective generator in $\comodf(L)$.